BLOG

 • Incentives: The sales plan was tied to gross revenue volume, rather than margin or contract length.

-• Authority: The VP of Ops, a ten-year veteran who hated the new software, retained the unspoken authority to “pocket veto” integration requests.
+• Authority: The VP of Ops, a ten-year veteran who hated the new software, retained the unspoken authority to “pocket veto”.
+Integration requests.

-• Accountability: The “Tech Transformation” was overseen by a “Steering Committee” of four VPs, meaning no single individual owned it.
+• Accountability: The “Tech Transformation”.
+Was overseen by a “Steering Committee”.
+Of four VPs, meaning no single individual owned it.

-• Durability: Every time a large legacy customer complained about the new process, the CEO allowed the team to create a “custom exception,” reopening the decision to standardize.
+• Durability: Every time a large legacy customer complained about the new process, the CEO allowed the team to create a “custom exception,”.
+Reopening the decision to standardize.

 Six months later, Nexus had signed zero enterprise managed service contracts.
 The sales team, driven by the need to optimize their paychecks, continued to sell low-margin spot freight.
 The Ops team bypassed the new software entirely.
-The “Steering Committee” produced colorful status reports explaining that “market readiness” was the issue.
+The “Steering Committee”.
+Produced colorful status reports explaining that “market readiness”.
+Was the issue.

-The CEO diagnosed the problem as a “communication breakdown” and hired a coach to help the team “align.”
+The CEO diagnosed the problem as a “communication breakdown”.
+And hired a coach to help the team “align.”.
 This was performance theater.
 The team was perfectly aligned with the actual operating system, which paid them to ignore the strategy.
 Because the OS remained unchanged, the old strategy reinstalled itself automatically.
 Nexus missed the market window, the CTO resigned in frustration, and the company eventually sold at a distressed multiple.

 Why Internal Teams Cannot Rebuild the OS